 GamStop is a good-faith effort to help you mitigate your gambling problem.
 A majority of casinos in the United Kingdom use the program as a way of assisting patrons in need.
 Of course, there are two loopholes: ubiquity and platforms.

-While most UK gambling operators use GamStop, everyone does not.
+While most UK gambling operators use GamStop, some sites are not covered.
 That is especially true for operators outside of the country, like Curacao, Malta, and Costa Rica.
 These institutions don’t fall under the jurisdiction of the UK Gambling Commission and offer what is essentially the Wild West of gambling.

 Currently, there are a few dozen websites accessible from the UK that don’t comply with GamStop.
 They will often try to incentivize gamblers with attractive offers, such as free spins and animated gameplay.
 These sites also tend to lack transparency and options to protect customers.